dirtsimple/postmark/README.md

 Weight:     # integer, sets Wordpress `menu_order`
 Pings:      # string, 'open' or 'closed', sets Wordpress `ping_status`
 MIME-Type:  # string, sets Wordpress `post_mime_type`

+Post-Meta:  # array of meta keys -> meta values; only the given values are changed
+  a_custom_field: "Good stuff!"
+  _some_hidden_field: 42

 ```

 Please note that Postmark only validates or converts a few of these fields.
 Most are simply passed to Wordpress as-is, which may create problems if you use an invalid value.
 (For example, if you assign a custom post type that isn't actually installed, or a status that the post type doesn't support.)
 In most cases, however, you can fix such problems simply by changing the value to something valid and re-syncing the file.